 Fiercely spicy, mouth-numbing and super aromatic, Chongqing noodles are one of the most popular street foods of China.
 Follow my recipe to make it at home!

 Ever since my visit to Chongqing in April, I’ve been craving Chongqing noodles (Xiáo Miàn, 重庆小面), the signature street food of the city which pushes the Málà (麻辣, hot & numbing) sensation to its extreme.
-Through further research and kitchen experimentation, I’m now ready to share the recipe for this super addictive dish.
+Through further research and kitchen experimentation, I’m now ready to share the recipe for this irresistible dish.

 What are Chongqing noodles?

 Chongqing noodles is a general term given to a variety of noodle dishes originating from Chongqing, China.
 They all share the same flavour profile: fiercely spicy, mouth-numbing and super aromatic.
+If you like Dan Dan Noodles, today’s recipe will definitely please your palate.

 Xiǎo Miàn “small noodles”